 Teacher helps her students with consistent use of rhythmic movements.

-See how weaving the use of rhythmic movements into a school environment made a difference for an entire class!
+See how weaving the use of rhythmic movements into a school environment made a difference for an entire class, including a student with selective mutism!

 Submitted by Nina Gallwey, Remedial Education Teacher